-Thank you for your interest in the post of Visiting Caseworker at Clergy Support Trust.
+Thank you for your interest in the post of Grants & Services Officer at Clergy Support Trust.
 This is an exciting time to be joining us as we embark on our new strategic plan for 2022-25.

 This follows a period of growth over the last few years, where we have tripled the number of clergy families helped.
-Due to this growth, we are seeking to recruit a brand new role to join our expanding team, providing support and guidance to our beneficiaries on the ground.
+Due to this growth, we are seeking a new Grants & Services Officer to join our expanding team, providing support and guidance to our beneficiaries.

 You will help us to support Anglican clergy and their families with:

 - Financial support grants of up to £3,000 per clergy household per year.

 - Emergency grants of up to £500 per clergy household for sudden, unexpected costs.

 - Health grants where NHS treatment is unavailable or waiting lists are unreasonable.

 - Wellbeing grants of a more preventative nature, such as for holidays and sabbaticals.